THE FOLLOWING PARISH COUNCIL FACE TO FACE PUBLIC MEETINGS ARE CANCELLED UNTIL FURTHER NOTICE

 When and where does the Parish Council meet ?

-The Parish Council meet at 7:30pm on every second Tuesday of the month in the Millenium Room of the Memorial Hall, the entrance to which is in Mill Lane.
-The Annual Parish Meeting is also held in the Memorial Hall.
+The Parish Council meet at 7:30pm on every second Tuesday of the month in the Millennium Room of the Memorial Hall, the entrance to which is in Mill Lane.

 Can I come to Parish Council meetings?

 Absolutely!
 You are welcome to attend the public monthly meetings and annual general meeting.
 This is a great opportunity to find out what it going on in and around your village, to have your say and even to find out how you can get involved in helping to make your village a better place for all.